ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

    Always add: Daniel, and/or assigns (you should always add this cuz it wont hurt, but can help) Different states may use diff verbage

 2. Home Inspection
-   Get an inspection - important to know what you are getting - about $300-$500.
+   Get an inspection - important to know what you are getting - about $300-$600.
-   Work with seller/turnkey company to get things fixed that need to be.

 3. Lender Appraisal
-   Lender will require this to loan you money - usually you pay for this. $300-500.
+   Lender will require this to loan you money - usually you pay for this. \$300-500.
 If it comes back lower than expected, you will have to cover the diff or ask the seller to drop the price.

 4. Connect with the property manager -
    Get a property manager lined up, interviewed and ready to go when its time.
 Leases, terms, and a feel for the company are important here.